Diploma in Fashion Marketing and Merchandising Management

 Ethics, Sustainability & Social Responsibility

-Ethical sourcing, fair trade, labour rights in fashion supply chains
+- Ethical sourcing, fair trade, and labour rights in fashion supply chains

 Digital & New Media in Fashion Marketing